 You do this through testing, as Costigan says.
 Try cutting a recipe in half and try it out, and make the changes afterward.
 Whether you’re planning on spending hours in the kitchen or want to just quickly whip something up, VegNews has the baking-substitution guide for you.
 Happy baking!

 What is vegan baking?

 Traditional baking, unlike vegan baking, heavily relies on animal products.
-Often, recipes for baked good will call for eggs and dairy products such as butter, cream, and cow’s milk.
+Often, recipes for baked goods will call for eggs and dairy products such as butter, cream, and cow’s milk.

 Vegan baking substitutions

 The next time a recipe calls for animal products, try out these vegan swaps instead.

 What it does: In baking, butter adds flavor and a rich, and sometimes spongy, texture.
 It also helps baked goods rise evenly and adds to both the density and sweetness.

 How to substitute: Butter is extremely easy to substitute in vegan baking when plant-based butter is nowhere to be found.